 Chicken seems to be a regular staple for almost all dog owners.
 Most dog foods, including biscuits, canned food, kibble, and treats, have chicken as one of their main ingredients.
 This leads us to the logical conclusion that canned chicken should also be safe, or is it?

 Canned dog food, in general, has gotten a bad rap in the past for being too high in sodium and bad for dogs’ health.
 However, more and more information has surfaced that canned dog food has unique benefits, making it preferable over kibble.
 For example, canned chicken has more protein and fewer carbohydrates than dry kibble.
 They also have no artificial coloring, flavoring, or synthetic preservatives.

-Related: Can Dogs Eat Chicken Noodle Soup?
+Related: Can Dogs Eat Goldfish Crackers?

 What Salt Does to Dogs

 Given the conflicting information, dogs should eat canned food, including canned chicken, as long as they don’t have any health issues that require them to cut down on sodium.
 A healthy amount of salt regulates dogs’ fluid levels, digestive functions, blood pressure and volume, aids muscle contraction, and so much more.
 It also makes the food more palatable for dogs, so it works so well when they refuse to eat what we usually give them.
 Dogs should have between 0.25 to 1.5 grams of salt for every 100 grams of dog food for healthy functioning.